Thomas-Busch-Waterloo/claude-desktop-arch/README.md

 ## Build Process Details

-> Note: The build script was generated by Claude (Anthropic) to help create a Linux-compatible version of Claude Desktop.
+> Note: The build scripts were generated by Claude (Anthropic) to help create Linux-compatible versions of Claude Desktop.

-The build script (`build-deb.sh`) handles the entire process:
+The build scripts handle the entire process:

-1. Checks for a Debian-based system and required dependencies
+1. Check for system requirements and install dependencies
-2. Downloads the official Windows installer
+2. Download the official Windows installer
-3. Extracts the application resources
+3. Extract the application resources
-4. Processes icons for Linux desktop integration
+4. Process icons for Linux desktop integration
-5. Unpacks and modifies the app.asar:
+5. Unpack and modify the app.asar:
-   - Replaces the native module with our Linux version
+   - Replace the native module with our Linux version
-   - Updates keyboard key mappings
+   - Update keyboard key mappings
+   - Handle localization files properly
-   - Preserves all other functionality
+   - Preserve all other functionality
-6. Creates a proper Debian package with:
+6. Create installation packages with:
    - Desktop entry for application menus
    - System-wide icon integration
    - Proper dependency management